Feasts of YHVH, Holy Days vs. HolidaysKatie . Torah Talk . Torah/Bible

 “Also in the day of your gladness, in your appointed feasts, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am the Lord your God.”

-(In this passage we see YHVH through Moses teaching the children of Israel when to sound the trumpets of celebration.
+(In this passage we see Yehovah, through Moses, teaching the children of Israel when to sound the trumpets of celebration.
 The first time to celebrate He calls, “in the days of your gladness.”
 Then He mentions celebrating His set apart days and lastly celebrating the new moon (or first day of the month).
 What is a day of “gladness?”
-It is a day of celebration of victory or happiness in what YHVH might have done, like a miracle on a given day.)
+It is a day of celebration of victory or happiness in what Yehovah might have done, like a miracle on a given day.)

-Romans 14:5-6 and Colossians 2:16 are two passages where Paul also makes it clear that any day is a good day to celebrate unto YHVH God.
+Romans 14:5-6 and Colossians 2:16 are two passages where Paul also makes it clear that any day is a good day to celebrate unto Yehovah God.

-Because of the above verses, some, not all Torah observant Christians, enjoy celebrating national holidays and other days, such as:
+Because of the above verses, some, not all Torah observant Believers, enjoy celebrating national holidays and other days, such as:

 New Moons (the first day of the month)